greenboxal/doggohub/doc/workflow/share_projects_with_other_groups.md

 ## Sharing a project with a group of users

-The primary mechanism to give a group of users, say 'Engineering', access to a project, say 'Project Acme', in GitLab is to make the 'Engineering' group the owner of 'Project Acme'.
+The primary mechanism to give a group of users, say 'Engineering', access to a project, say 'Project Acme', in DoggoHub is to make the 'Engineering' group the owner of 'Project Acme'.
 But what if 'Project Acme' already belongs to another group, say 'Open Source'?
 This is where the group sharing feature can be of use.